Catalogue

 refs += ["Your Work"]

 You can exclude papers that you don’t trust the results or if you think they’re negatively affecting your fit.
-For example, I can create a cat_dict without Sieber et al. 1973 like so
+For example, you can create a cat_dict without Sieber et al. (1973) like so

 cat_dict = collect_catalogue_fluxes(exclude=["Sieber_1973"])

-Inversely if you only what the flux density measurements from a few papers, you can use the include argument.
-For example, you can create a cat_dict that only includes data from Murphy et al. 2017 and Xue et al. 2017 like so
+Conversely, if you only what the flux density measurements from a few papers, you can use the include argument.
+For example, you can create a cat_dict that only includes data from Murphy et al. (2017) and Xue et al. (2017) like so

 cat_dict = collect_catalogue_fluxes(include=["Murphy_2017", "Xue_2017"])